TylerSterlingTech/configure-ad/README.md

 </p>
 <br />

-<h3>Setup Remote Desktop for non-administrative users on Client-1</h3>
+<h3>Setup Remote Desktop for Non-Administrative Users on Client-1</h3>

 <p>
 <img src="https://i.imgur.com/fbqtGiu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 After logging in to Client-1 as sterling.com\jane_admin, system properties is opened, "Remote Desktop" is selected, and "domain users" is given access to remote desktop.
-Client-1 can now be logged into with a non-administrative user.
+Client-1 can now be logged into as a non-administrative user.
 </p>
 <br />